Cats and COVID-19

 ABCD keeps you updated about SARS-CoV-2 and cats

 SARS-CoV-2, the new coronavirus associated with COVID-19 in humans, can also infect animals.
-In the Netherlands and Denmark, mink farms have been affected and, in several countries, sporadic infections of cats and dogs have been reported, as well as infections in lions and tigers in the Bronx zoo.
-It has been postulated that the cats and dogs were infected from their owners who had COVID-19, while the big cats were likely infected from their keeper who, although asymptomatic, was infected with SARS-CoV-2.
+In several countries mink farms have been affected and sporadic infections of cats and dogs have been reported, as well as infections in non-domestic big cats.
+It has been postulated that the cats and dogs were infected from their owners who had COVID-19, while the big cats were likely infected from their keepers who, although asymptomatic, were infected with SARS-CoV-2.

 ABCD is monitoring the situation with “SARS-coronavirus (CoV)-2 and cats”, the current knowledge is reviewed in our Guideline: